Tuesday, 23 December 2025

 My Dear Mater,

 Strange indeed, how wonderful is the human spirit.
 We humans have hearts the size of harvest moons.
-Given the choice of killing indiscriminately or having a meal with friends, the vast majority of us lay down our guns and pick up our knives and forks.
+Given the choice of killing strangers or having a meal with friends, the vast majority of us pick up knives and forks.

 I always find the Christmas Day truce of 1914 exceptionally moving, as for once, a religious festival was used to encourage exactly what it stood for.